35 The next day John was there again with two of his disciples. 36 When he saw Jesus passing by, he said, “Look, the Lamb of God!”

 37 When the two disciples heard him say this, they followed Jesus.
 38 Turning around, Jesus saw them following and asked, “What do you want?”
 They said, “Rabbi” (which means “Teacher”), “where are you staying?”
 39 “Come,” he replied, “and you will see.”So they went and saw where he was staying, and they spent that day with him.
 It was about four in the afternoon.

 40 Andrew, Simon Peter’s brother, was one of the two who heard what John had said and who had followed Jesus.
 41 The first thing Andrew did was to find his brother Simon and tell him, “We have found the Messiah” (that is, the Christ).
 42 And he brought him to Jesus.
 Jesus looked at him and said, “You are Simon son of John.
 You will be called Cephas” (which, when translated, is Peter[a]).
 John 1:35-42

 I don’t know about you but I some times fret about my faith, about the strength and quality of my belief in Jesus.
-I also at times plum the depths of despair as I confront my own faults and faillings in following Jesus.
+I also at times plum the depths of despair as I confront my own faults and failings in following Jesus.
 What I am reminded of today through these words of Jesus to Peter is that Jesus believes in me too.
 He has called me and believes that I can become what he has called me to be.
-Despite being as equally aware of my acts of denial and the cracks in my characteras He was with Peter Jesus also still called me and therefore believes in me.
-Jesus faith in me is far greater than my faith in Him.
+Despite being as equally aware of my acts of denial and the cracks in my character as He was with Peter Jesus also still called me and therefore believes in me.